JoseAbreu28/Commander28.github.io/OMG.md

 Firmware updates have greatly enhanced its functionality.
 Older cables, such as mine, only support *Firmware Version 1*, which has a limited graphical interface and loses connection after executing a payload.
 In contrast, *Firmware Versions 2 and 3* offer a much more stable experience, with an improved interface and persistent connectivity.

 Firmware installation is done through the *OMG Programmer*.
 Previously, it required a standalone executable.
-Now, users can configure two Wi-Fi modes:
+Users can configure two Wi-Fi modes:

 - **Station Mode**: Connects the cable to an existing network.
 - **Access Point Mode**: Creates a dedicated Wi-Fi network for direct control.